Chapter 8 Analysis of binary and ordinal outcomes

 Total | 28 | 285 | 313 |

 A visual comparison for the two separate CIs in Figure 8.1 shows that they overlap.
 However, overlapping CIs are not necessarily an indication for a non-significant treatment effect.
-Instead, we should rather look at CIs for combined effect measures such as the ones defined in Definition 8.1.
+Instead, we should rather look at CIs for combined effect measures such as the ones presented in Definition 8.1.

 8.1.1 Statistical tests